Dennis Báthory-Kitsz home · composer · engraver · author · editor · photographer · contact

 Several from a series of tenor guitar performance pieces with images and advanced symbols & notation (Bathory-Kitsz).
 These seven examples include difficult notation as well as unusual use of graphics.
 These scores are published both in an 8.5x11-inch perfect-bound book and on 9.25 x 12.7-inch photo paper.
 Note: scores with graphics do not create handsome-looking video display PDFs, but the printed results are clear and even.
 Bathory-Kitsz engraving example, Bathory-Kitsz Bathory-Kitsz engraving example, Bathory-Kitsz Bathory-Kitsz engraving example, Bathory-Kitsz Bathory-Kitsz engraving example, Bathory-Kitsz Bathory-Kitsz engraving example, Bathory-Kitsz Bathory-Kitsz engraving example, Bathory-Kitsz Bathory-Kitsz engraving example, Bathory-Kitsz

 Two pages from the draft of an opera piano reduction (Mayer).
-This example is included to highlight block placements of score and text, and also for the libretto font (Opera Old Style) which is my own design fashioned after 19th century sources (free font).
+This example is included to highlight block placements of score and text, and also for the libretto font (Opera Lyrics Smooth) which is my own design fashioned after 19th century sources (free font that has been used by designers from scores to book covers).
 The score had to match a published version that had been done in pen and ink.
 This score is done on 9 x 12-inch paper.
 Bathory-Kitsz engraving example, Mayer Bathory-Kitsz engraving example, Mayer

 Two pages from an extended voice piece with effects (Bathory-Kitsz).
 Contemporary notation and control/effects are used together in this score.
 It is published on 9.25 x 12.7-inch paper.
 Bathory-Kitsz engraving example, Bathory-Kitsz Bathory-Kitsz engraving example, Bathory-Kitsz